-Increased investment in smart city projects and reduced IP camera prices, coupled with technological advancements in analytics and software are rising the demand for wireless and spy cameras to keep the citizen safe, They are the main factors driving the growth of the city surveillance industry.
+Also, growing concerns regarding public safety and security fuel the adoption of IP cameras and video management systems worldwide.
+Increased investment in smart city projects and reduced IP camera prices, coupled with technological advancements in analytics and software, are increasing the demand for wireless and spy cameras to keep citizens safe.
+They are the main factors driving the growth of the city surveillance industry.

 Key Market Trends

 The segment comprises IP camera systems, network or PoE cameras, and hybrid cameras.
 An IP camera is a camera that is networked over a fast ethernet connection.
 The IP camera sends signals to the main server or computer screen via an Internet or network link.
 It is mostly used in IP surveillance, closed-circuit television (CCTV), and digital videography.

 The development in the options of interfaces available for the IP cameras is also driving its applications across industrial sectors globally.
 Companies now offer PoE (Power over Ethernet) security and surveillance cameras, which allow network cables to carry electrical power.